Not being Ministered to

 Those who have been loyal to us in the past – including those near and dear to us, be it spouse, family members or close friends – can turn against us in a time of anguish and stress, when we also are hurt and emotionally drained and in need of support.
 Do not look for solace in any wrong activity or confide in other people where an inappropriate relationship or soul-tie may develop.
 David “encouraged himself in the Lord” and Jesus committed Himself to God as their response to having been rebuffed by their followers (1 Sam 30:1-6; Mt 26:35,38-40,56,75; Lk 23:46).
 Many times our fellow humans can support us but our ultimate trust and hope must be in Jesus for salvation is only available in Him (Act 4:12).

-See also: challenges, cross, discouragement, escapism, fruit (of the Spirit), give up, hassles, hurts, moods, others, outward focused, positive mental attitude, prayers (unanswered), problems, reactions, rights, self, self-pity, sovereignty of God, trials, victim mentality, why.
+See also: challenges, cross, discouragement, escapism, fruit (of the Spirit), give up, hassles, hurts, moods, others, outward focused, positive mental attitude, prayers (unanswered), problems, reactions, rights, self, self-pity, sense, sovereignty of God, trials, victim mentality, why.